High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Introduction

-In what follows we perform the cross-correlation analysis of the arrival directions of \gr s with energies above 100~GeV detected by {\it Fermi} at Galactic latitudes $|b|\ge 10^\circ$ with the 1-st year {\it Fermi} source catalog \citep{fermi_catalog}.
-Our analysis results in a catalog of 46 high Galactic latitude sources of $E\ge 100$~GeV \gr s.
-Although each individual source in the catalog is detected with significance around $3\sigma$ in this energy band, overall significance of detection of the entire source set is very high.
-Simple analysis shows that most of the sources contributing to the correlation signal are real VHE \gr\ sources, only 2 or 3 of them are expected to be false detections.
-Taking into account the fact that most of the sources in the list are BL Lac type objects, we extend our cross-correlation analysis to the catalog of BL Lacs \citep{veron13} and find 7 more sources which correlate with the arrival directions of $E\ge 100$~GeV \gr s and are not listed in the 1-st year {\it Fermi} catalog.
-Finally, we list for completeness sources from the 1-st year {\it Fermi} catalog for which the $E\ge 100$~GeV \gr s are found within the 95\%, rather than 68\% containment circle of LAT PSF.
-There are 21 such sources, 5 or 6 of them are expected to be false detections due to the chance coincidence of the arrival direction of the VHE \gr\ with the source position.
+We perform the cross-correlation analysis of the arrival directions of \gr s with energies above 100~GeV detected by {\it Fermi} at Galactic latitudes $|b|\ge 10^\circ$ with the first year {\it Fermi} source catalog \citep{fermi_catalog}.
+Our analysis results in a catalog of 50 high Galactic latitude sources that correlate with the arrival directions of $100~\mbox{GeV} \le E \le 300$~GeV \gr s within a 68\% containment circle of LAT PSF.
+Among these 50 sources, seven sources that correlate with $\ge 3$ VHE \gr s (considered previously by \citet{paper1}) are detected above 100 GeV with significance $\ge 8\sigma$.
+Six sources that correlate with two photons are detected with a significance of around $4 - 5\sigma$.
+Each individual source that correlates with just one VHE \gr\ has a significance of around $3\sigma$ in this energy band, the overall significance of the detection of the entire source set being very high.
+The chance coincidence probability of $E>100$~GeV $\gamma$-ray arrival directions correlating with the source positions is $< 10^{-40}$ (excluding the seven high significance sources from \citet{paper1}), which corresponds to the significance of detection of the entire set of $50-7=43$ sources $>13 \sigma$.
+The sources correlating with only one $E>100$~GeV photon should be considered as "VHE source candidates".
+A simple analysis indicates that most of the sources contributing to the correlation signal are real VHE \gr\ sources, only three of them being expected to be false detections.
+Taking into account that most of the sources in the list are BL Lac type objects, we extend our cross-correlation analysis to the catalog of BL Lacs \citep{veron13} and find eight more sources that correlate with the arrival directions of $100~\mbox{GeV} \le E \le 300$~GeV \gr s and are not listed in the first year {\it Fermi} catalog.
+For completeness, we list sources from the first year {\it Fermi} catalog for which the $E\ge 100$~GeV \gr s are found within a circle of the radius at which the correlation signal is strongest.
+Its radius is somewhat larger than the 68\% containment circle of LAT PSF.
+There are 25 such sources, six of them being expected to be false detections because of the chance coincidence of the arrival direction of the VHE \gr\ with the source position.
+For energies $E> 300$ GeV, we found correlations with four known sources, one possible new source and one false detection.